 USING INFANT FORMULA

 Sometimes infant formula is chosen by families or is medically necessary alongside or instead of breastfeeding, either temporarily or permanently.
-The rest of this website outlines how to avoid recommending infant formula, which is used by health professionals far more often than clinically needed.
+The rest of this website outlines the limits of medical indications, as infant formula is often recommended by health professionals more than clinically needed.
 This page looks at what health professionals need to know about infant formula to ensure families are given the most accurate advice.

 All health professionals interacting with families of young babies should be able to advise on what breastmilk substitutes are appropriate for infants to meet their nutritional needs, or to direct to accurate information sources.

 In particular, health professionals can reassure families that there is no objective difference between brands of 'first' infant formula, regardless of price.
 Families in poverty may feel that expensive brands must be better and make sacrifices in order to purchase them, which are not necessary.